 To date, the European Commission found no evidence of any such breach.
 Nationality ties, even when acquired by “accident”, come together with the existence of reciprocal rights and duties, including paying taxes in the United States for US citizens.

-According to the European Commission there are improvements on two issues:
+According to the European Commission, there are improvements on two issues:

-The European Commission was asked if they would take action to defend its fellow citizens by guaranteeing them access to a bank account and fair treatment on tax, in order to protect them from the arbitrary extraterritorial application of this law.
+The European Commission was asked if it would take action to defend its fellow citizens by guaranteeing them access to a bank account and fair treatment on tax, in order to protect them from the arbitrary extraterritorial application of this law.

 Americans Overseas informs local and European parliaments about the effects and problems that European citizens have with these (recently) introduced laws.
 By constantly putting the subject on the agenda and giving it attention, various changes have been achieved.